agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 > development economics.
 However, the end of the Second World War
 > marked the start of what Pritchett calls the ‘development era’ with:
 >
-> - The end of colonisation with the liberation of India, Pakistan and
+> - The end of colonization with the liberation of India, Pakistan and
 >   Indonesia
 > - The founding of the Bretton Woods institutions - the IMF and the
 >   World Bank